clemensv/xregistry-cli/README.md

 C# and Azure Functions handlers in C# for Azure Service Bus, Azure Event Grid, Azure Event Hubs, and HTTP triggers.

+Generated C# code has a dependency on https://github.com/clemensv/CloudNative.CloudEvents.Endpoints for which there is no official NuGet package as of yet.
+The code generator emits nuget.config files that point to "e:\packages" at the moment.
+Adjust that as needed.

 Embedded is also a class generator for JSON using the same infra that is driven by the needs of the discovered message/event definition sets.